alanszlosek/tiny-helpers/readme.markdown

 * Input validator that works on deeply nested arrays of data
 * Autoloader
 * Package and dependency installer (like PHP Composer)
+* ConcurrentExec runs an array of commands in batches, returns the output when they're finished
+* StatsD client pushes batches of metrics over UDP

 Route class - URL Routing engine
 ----